braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/building_campaigns/delivery_types/reeligibility.md

 # Re-eligibility with campaigns and Canvas

-> Whenever you schedule a recurring or triggered campaign or Canvas, you have the option of allowing users to become re-eligible for it.
-By default, Braze sends a message to a user only once, even if they re-qualify.
+> Whenever you schedule a recurring or triggered Campaign or Canvas, you have the option of allowing users to become re-eligible for it (so that they can fall into the Campaign or Canvas multiple times based on the trigger).
+By default, Braze sends a message to a user only once, even if they re-qualify multiple times - as re-eligibility isn't toggled on by default.

 If you enable re-eligibility, you are overriding this default behavior and allowing qualified members to receive messages again after they've received the first instance of the campaign or Canvas.
 You can state the timeline on which users would ultimately become re-eligible.